Which drug dosage must be tapered off slowly to prevent acute adrenal insufficiency?

 Prepare for the Basic Knowledge Assessment Test (BKAT) ICU.
 Study with comprehensive quizzes, flashcards, and multiple-choice questions with explanations.
 Get ready to excel in your assessment and advance your skills in intensive care unit practices!

-The correct choice is cortisone, which is a glucocorticoid medication that can suppress the hypothalamic-pituitary-adrenal (HPA) axis when used over an extended period.
-When the body is exposed to high levels of corticosteroids, such as cortisone, the natural production of cortisol is diminished.
-If cortisone is stopped abruptly after long-term use, the body may not be able to produce adequate cortisol in a timely manner, leading to acute adrenal insufficiency.
-This condition can present serious symptoms, including fatigue, weakness, and low blood pressure.
+The correct answer identifies cortisone, which is a glucocorticoid medication that can suppress the hypothalamic-pituitary-adrenal (HPA) axis when taken for extended periods.
+When someone is on exogenous corticosteroids like cortisone, the body reduces its own cortisol production as a response to the external supply.
+If the medication is stopped abruptly after a prolonged period of use, the body may not be able to produce sufficient cortisol to meet physiological needs, leading to acute adrenal insufficiency.

 Subscribe